briis/meteobridge/README.md

 ### BINARY SENSORS
 The following Binary Sensors are created in Home Assistant

+All Binary Sensors will be prefixed with `binary_sensor.meteobridge_`

 * **is_raining** - A sensor indicating if it is currently raining
 * **is_freezing** - A sensor indicating if it is currently freezing outside.
 * **is_lowbat** - A sensor indicating if the attached Weather Station is running low on Battery

 ### SENSOR
 The following Sensors are created in Home Assistant

+All Sensors will be prefixed with `sensor.meteobridge_`

 * **temperature** - Current temperature
 * **temphigh** - Highest temperature meassured today